Protecting America’s Wildlife Refuges

-To conserve America’s wildlife heritage for future generations through strategic programs that protect and enhance the National Wildlife Refuge System and the landscapes beyond its boundaries.
+Founded in 1975, the Refuge Association’s mission is to conserve America’s wildlife for future generations through programs that protect, enhance and expand the National Wildlife Refuge System and the landscapes beyond its boundaries.

-- Mobilize Citizens in Support of Wildlife Build a comprehensive grassroots network of refuge Friends groups throughout the country that will lend their hands and their voices to support refuges and wildlife conservation on the local, regional and national levels.
+- The Refuge Association is continually working to build a comprehensive grassroots network of refuge friends groups throughout the country that will lend their hands and their voices to support America’s wildlife refuges and wildlife conservation on the local, regional and national levels.

 Through partnerships with government agencies, private landowners and conservation organizations, Beyond the Boundaries brings a compelling vision of landscape conservation together with the people and resources that can make it happen.
 Our strategic approach to landscape conservation seeks to safeguard open space, rural ways of life and a healthy environment while ensuring that our wildlife heritage is protected for generations.